Skip to content

 What I got from this event, even more so than the last one or two “official’ ICs, is the chance to discuss implementation details with the other language imps.
 There are lots of things that are done subtly differently in APL/J/k/etc, and often no-one realises that they can be done differently until we get together in the same room and start sharing our experiences.

-As usual I found it inspiring to have some bright users present, as well as just implementors.
+As usual I found it inspiring to have some bright users present, as well as just implementers.

 Jay Foad, Chief Technology Officer, Dyalog, Basingstoke